Alfred Ferko

-Alfred Ferko (born 15 October 1964) is a former Albanian football player and coach.
+Alfred Ferko (born 15 October 1964) is a former Albanian footballer who played as a midfielder for the Albania national team.
+After retiring as a player, he became a coach.

 Club career

 As soon as Albanians were free to leave the country after the end of the communist era, Ferko moved abroad to play alongside compatriot Roland Iljadhi in neighboring Greece for Panachaiki Patras.

 International career

 He made his debut for Albania in an October 1986 European Championship qualification match against Austria and earned a total of 9 caps, scoring no goals.

 His final international was a January 1992 friendly match against Greece.